MyFirstBitcoin/Brand-Book/README.md

 # 📚 My First Bitcoin Media Kit

-This is where you will find Mi Primer Bitcoin’s Media Kit.
+This is where you will find My First Bitcoin’s Media Kit.

 ## 📂 In this Media Kit, you will find: